benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

-= ongoing: 1.2.3 =
+= 1.3.0 =
+* WP YouTube Lyte now has an API to allow its behavior to be changed
-* improvement: support for higher quality thumbnails by adding hqThumb=1 to httpv-link
+* Support for higher quality thumbnails by adding hqThumb=1 to httpv-link
+* improvement: opacity of the play-button when not hovered over
 * bugfix: suppress error messages if yt_resp does not contain all data
 * bugfix: solve PHP notice for pS-array in options.php